nashebismaily/deep-learning-live-feed-object-detection/README.md

 ### Option 2: Train a Custom Model

-1. Add your google api keys and update your image search in google.cfg:
+1. Add your google api keys, update your image search, and download images:

     ```
     [image_download]